Table of Contents

 1.“Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”– Romans 12:2

 This verse is about changing your life by changing your habits and priorities.
 It encourages us to change our mindset and the way we think so as to improve our lives and honor God.
 Following societal trends and norms can lead to a broken life.

 2. “No, in all these things we are more than conquerors through him who loved us.”– Romans 8:37

-This verse gives me such confidence as even though we have endured the pain of toxic relationships we can and will heal and be more resilient.
+This verse gives me such confidence that even though we have endured the pain of toxic relationships, we can and will heal and be more resilient.

 3. “You are my hiding place; you will protect me from trouble and surround me with songs of deliverance.”– Psalm 32:7

 This is a statement of faith in God’s protection, deliverance, and comfort that comes from trusting in Him and the Word of God.

 It can provide us with reassurance that, in times of difficulty or danger, we can and should find refuge in God.